- Assistant Professor

-In 2018, Andy joins the faculty of the University of North Carolina at Greensboro as Lecturer of Clarinet.
-Additionally, each summer he joins the Artist-Faculty of the Tennessee Valley Music Festival in Huntsville, AL, and he previously held teaching positions at Northwestern University and Lake Forest College.
-Andy earned his Doctor of Musical Arts in Clarinet Performance with a Cognate Certification in Music Theory from Northwestern University, where he also earned his Master of Music degree.
-He earned his Bachelor of Music degree from Columbus State University’s Schwob School of Music.
+Currently on faculty at the University of North Carolina Greensboro, Andy was appointed the NC State Chair for the International Clarinet Association in 2019.
+Since 2010, he has served on the Artist-Faculty of the Tennessee Valley Music Festival in Huntsville, AL, where he teaches high school students from across the Southeastern United States and Costa Rica and performs as Principal Clarinet of the Festival Orchestra.
+Andy earned his DMA in Clarinet Performance with a Cognate Certification in Music Theory from Northwestern University, where he also earned his MM.
+He earned his BM from Columbus State University’s Schwob School of Music.
+Andy is an Artist-Clinician for Buffet Crampon and an Ambassador for Rovner Products; he performs exclusively on Buffet clarinets and Rovner ligatures.
 His primary teachers have included Steve Cohen, J. Lawrie Bloom, and Lisa Oberlander.